Shinnosuke-Takahashi/Blockchain-Application-for-IPFS/README.md

-# Capstone_Blockchain: Emulation of the Application Layer for an InterPlanetary File System
+# Blockchain-Application-for-IPFS: Emulation of the Application Layer for an InterPlanetary File System
 Blockchain project for Capstone course at CUNY Hunter College, Spring 2022 by **Shinnosuke Takahashi**

 ## Overview: